Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

+Hierarchical clustering further requires the choice of a linkage criterion to determine the distance between groups of variables.
+Classical average linkage clustering simply uses the mean distance between the elements of the groups.
+In the setting of hierarchical Kendall copulas, it is however more natural to form the pseudo observations $\widehat{v}_{ji}$ \eqref{eq:pseudoobs} based on purely empirical versions of the copula $C_i$ and the Kendall distribution function $K_i$ (see, e.g., \shortciteN{BarbeGenestGhoudiRemillard1996}) and then compute the distance \eqref{eq:metric} between them, since this respects the model definition.
+This measure of association between multivariate random vectors, along with others, is also discussed by \shortciteN{GrotheSchmidSchniedersSegers2011}.
+It however does not ensure that the closeness between grouped variables is monotone decreasing with increasing level of the merger.
+The process of the merger is typically illustrated in a binary tree, which is called dendogram and represents the closeness between cluster members (see Figure \ref{fig:cluster} below).

-Recalling the discussion at the end of Section \ref{sect:kendall} the size of clusters has to be carefully chosen because Kendall distributions may become almost degenerate at $0$ for very large clusters.
-In most practical situations this is however not an issue, since already under medium positive dependence the convergence to the constant function at 1 is very slow (see the right panel of Figure \ref{fig:Kindgumbel}).
+Recalling the discussion in Example \ref{ex:kendall}, the size of clusters has to be carefully chosen because Kendall distributions may become almost degenerate at $0$ for very large clusters.
+In most practical situations, this is however not an issue, since already under medium positive dependence the convergence to the constant function at 1 is very slow (see the right panel of Figure \ref{fig:Kindgumbel}).

-Finally, when a hierarchical Kendall copulas has been specified, the goodness-of-fit of the model has to be investigated.
-While recently a lot of interest has been in the examination and comparison of different copula goodness-of-fit tests (see \citeN{Berg2009} and \shortciteN{GenestRemillardBeaudoin2009} for two overview studies), it is still an open question which tests are appropriate for the investigation of high-dimensional multivariate models.
-The subject of goodness-of-fit testing for hierarchical Kendall copulas will therefore be a topic of future research.
+In the next step, copulas have to be selected for the clusters.
+Due to the hierarchical nature of the model, higher order levels depend on copulas in lower levels, so that a careful selection of cluster copulas is necessary.
+A possible approach is a stepwise selection similar to the sequential estimation procedure outlined in Algorithm \ref{alg:seqest}, that is, the nesting copula $C_0$ is selected based on the pseudo observations \eqref{eq:pseudoobs}.
+This is similar to selection approaches of hierarchical Archimedean copulas \shortcite{OkhrinOkhrinSchmid2012} and of pair copula constructions \shortcite{DissmannBrechmannCzadoKurowicka2013}.
+Common criteria for the selection of copulas are information criteria such as the AIC.
+Since the selection based on pseudo observations however induces uncertainty in the selection of the nesting copula, we perform a misspecification study.